asusanyamshah/SQL_chess_website_design/DESIGN.md

 ### Entities

-In this section you should answer the following questions:

-* Which entities will you choose to represent in your database?
+* Which entities are represented in this database?
 Players, games, friendships, individual player statistics, and individual game statistics are the entities that I chose to represent in this database.

-* What attributes will those entities have?
+* What attributes do those entities have?

 Players:
 id: Unique identifier for each player.